uofthcdslab/ambiguard/README.md

 ### Precomputed results

-Ambiguard is used as a study instrument to understand how AI practitioners reason about guardrail evaluation.
+AmbiGuard is used as a study instrument to understand how AI practitioners reason about guardrail evaluation.
 For the purpose of the study, sample results are computed offline and committed as JSON, so the sandbox loads instantly and does not depend on an API during a session.